 Buyer agents who actively communicate and advocate for their clients are the ones who most often get their offer accepted.
 On the flip side, agents with a more passive communication style tend to be less successful.
 Here's why:

 When sellers select the next owner of their home, their decision is usually about more than price.
 Most sellers want to know in their gut that their buyer has a strong attachment to their property.
-They also want to know their buyer is solid financially and expecting a smooth transaction.
+They also want to know their buyer is financially solid and expecting a smooth transaction.
 The agents who consistently communicate these messages are addressing what's important to sellers and getting their offers accepted for their buyer clients.

 Come back to our blog often for more home-buying tips.
 This link has all of our latest articles.